gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 Still, the image remains fairly noisy.

 The second technique we'll employ here is known as [ReSTIR](https://intro-to-restir.cwyman.org/) (short for "Resampled Spatio-Temporal Importance Resampling").
-And specifically the "GI" [variant](https://research.nvidia.com/publication/2021-06_restir-gi-path-resampling-real-time-path-tracing) of it.
+And specifically, the "GI" [variant](https://research.nvidia.com/publication/2021-06_restir-gi-path-resampling-real-time-path-tracing) of it.

 <div style="text-align: center;">